Military history of Bangladesh: Modern period

 Having relied primarily on Soviet Union for military aid, Bangladesh has also developed military ties with the People's Republic of China and the United States.
 The Bangladesh Army has been actively involved in United Nations Peace Support Operations (UNPSO).
 During the first Gulf War in 1991, the Bangladesh Army sent a 2,193 member team to monitor peace in Saudi Arabia and Kuwait.
 The Bangladesh Army also participated in peace keeping activities in Namibia, Cambodia, Somalia, Uganda, Rwanda, Mozambique, former Yugoslavia, Liberia, Haiti, Tajikistan, Western Sahara, Sierra Leone, Kosovo, Georgia, East Timor, Congo, Côte d'Ivoire and Ethiopia.
 As of October 2008, Bangladesh remained the second largest contributor with 9,800 troops in the UN Peacekeeping forces.

 Until a peace accord was signed in 1997, the Bangladeshi military engaged in counterinsurgency operations in the Chittagong Hill Tracts fighting the Shanti Bahini separatist group.
 In 2001, Bangladeshi military units engaged in clashes with the Indian Border Security Force (BSF) along the northern border.
 Controversy also emerged over possible links maintained by the Bangladeshi military and intelligence agencies with Islamic terrorist groups and anti-India secessionist outfits.
 Several projects and schemes aiming to expand and modernize the Bangladeshi armed forces were launched by the government of former Prime Minister Begum Khaleda Zia.

 Forces Goal 2030 was launched by the government of Prime Minister Sheikh Hasina to secure new equipment for the Bangladeshi military.

-Bangladesh-Myanmar border
+Bangladesh-Myanmar border incidents

 Standoffs have occasionally occurred at the Bangladesh-Myanmar border, including in 1991 and 2008.
 Most of the standoffs took place when Myanmar attempted to force Rohingyas into Bangladesh.
 In 2008, the two countries deployed warships after Myanmar attempted to explore a disputed Bay of Bengal seabed for oil and gas.
 The dispute was resolved at an international tribunal in 2012.
 Bangladesh and Myanmar have also conducted counter-insurgency operations on the border.